booktree/booktree/README.md

     We can **reuse** much of the existing coding infra structure to develop books and manage classes.

--   Students are greatly motivated by improving and creating books **themselves**.
+-   Students are greatly motivated by improving and creating books **themselves** to get recognition and jobs.

--   Teachers can collaborate with other students and teachers from **all over the world** to create the perfect learning environment, and do their jobs at the same time.
+-   Teachers can do their jobs at the same time as they collaborate with other teacher to create the perfect learning environment, become more famous and get better jobs.

 -   There are other projects which have **insufficient subsets** of what must be done, some of which are already financially bootstrapped.